What is QA Testing?

 - • High confidence level

-Partial Regression Testing
+Partial Regression Testing (My Preferred Approach)

 Testing only the affected modules and their related functionalities.

-- • Minor bug fixes
+- • Bug fixes (most common)

 - • Small feature additions